The Best 10 Secluded Dominican Republic Beaches

 This is one of the most famous Dominican Republic beaches, but the lack of easy access keeps most tourists away.
 Only a robust 4WD vehicle or a boat from nearby Las Galeras will get you there.

-The beautiful horseshoe cove is free from obstructive development, but there are still some very basic eateries on the beach.
+The stunning horseshoe cove is free from obstructive development, but there are still some very basic eateries on the beach, serving some of the most delicious seafood imaginable.
 The water is bluer than blue and the sand is pristine white.

 On the North-West end, the river Caño Frio flows into the ocean, mixing its sweet cold waters with the salt sea water.
 The stream is strong enough to carry a person but you have to be careful not to injure yourself on the rocks and shells laying on the river bed.